 America is in the midst of a contentious election, and other nations are facing major elections as well.
 If Jesus walked the earth today, who would He support?

 Every four years, the United States goes through the (painful) process of selecting a president—an office considered to be the most powerful in the world.
-After a contentious primary season that lasted over a year, Americans will go to the polls on Nov.
-8 to decide if they want Hillary Clinton or Donald Trump to lead their country over the next four years.

 The American political landscape has been deeply polarized for years, but it seems like the political divisions are becoming sharper and less civil.
 Democrats, Republicans and independents seem unable to work together on almost anything—regularly casting doubts on others’ motivations, integrity and even resorting to name-calling and character assassination.

 Other nations are preparing for important elections as well.
 After often bitter fights, will the winners be able to unite their countries and govern effectively?
 Will they be able to deliver on the many promises they make?